Should FMG and its investors panic now that iron ore prices have crashed below $100/t?

 Current Competition

-Despite the challenges posed by low prices, FMG’s low-cost production model gives it a competitive edge.
+Despite the challenges posed by low prices, FMG’s low-cost production model (not to mention its strategic location to end markets in the Asia-Pacific) gives it a competitive edge.
 This advantage enables the company to maintain market share and continue serving price-sensitive markets effectively.
 However, the company will need to remain vigilant in managing costs and exploring new opportunities to stay ahead of its competitors.

 What are the Strategies FMG Could Employ in 2025?